A bit about me

 That’s the short version.

 I’m a Gold Coast photographer drawn to people, performance, and images that hold onto something real.
-Portraits, couples, performers, fire, pole, creative and intimate work.
+Portraits, couples, fire, creative and intimate work.
 It took a winding path here.

 It started in my last year of school, when a Panasonic Lumix turned up for Christmas and I decided, with an unreasonable amount of confidence, that I was a photographer.
 It couldn’t shoot RAW and it couldn’t change lenses.
 It was enough to make me obsessed.
 The business was called D’Amour Photography.
 It made no money and I learned in public, the usual way.
 The eye came first.
 Everything after is me working out what to do with it.